 According to Cornell, the returns above total costs estimates for 2019 are $248, $624, and $867 per acre for industrial hemp for fiber only, seed (grain) only, and dual purpose fiber and seed (grain), respectively, for the New York State farmer.

-The returns for biodiesel, CBD oil, electricity, carbon offsetting and biochar have not been mentioned.
+The returns for green fuel, hemp oil, electricity, carbon offsetting and biochar have not been mentioned.

 Hemp seeds can be consumed or used to produce a variety of food products including hemp milk, hemp oil, hemp cheese substitutes and hemp-based protein powder.